biskoi/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  A relational database is a database that allows us to have columns in our tables that reference keys/columns from other tables.
+This lets us have multiple tables that reference each other, thus making it relational.
+Each row represents a record, and each collumn represents a certain attribute type or quality that is common to all records, such as an "age" column in a table concerned about persons.
+A table in a relational database can have a one-to-one relationship, one-to-many, or many-to-many.
+The term originally comes from a mathematical concept called relational algebra, a procedural query language.

+  SQL is a query language, and is heavily based on relational algebra.
+It is also the standard way for interacting with relational databases, but depending on the particular database you are working on, the language can vary.

+  SQL contains subsets of commands that we use to interact with a database, such as Data Definition (DDL), Data Manipulation (DML), and Data Querying (DQL).

 - [ ] Why do tables need a `primary key`?

+  A primary key lets us make each entry unique within the table, so we can consistently keep track of entries.

 - [ ] What is the name given to a table column that references the primary key on another table.

+  Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  A third middleman table that takes in the foreign keys in two columns from the original two tables

 ## Minimum Viable Product